 But keep in mind, there may not be enough evidence to make a solid case or the amount of money involved may not be worth the legal fees.
 In any event, make sure you carefully weigh the pros and cons of doing so before taking additional legal action.

 Now that you know what to do after a car accident that's not your fault, you may have additional questions about your legal options.
 An attorney can help you decide what course of action to take if it isn't easily resolved.
-Get started today by having an accident attorney review your case at no charge to you.
+Get started today and contact an experienced motor vehicle accident lawyer near you.